laravel/docs/context.md

 Context offers two events that allow you to hook into the dehydrating and hydrating process of Context.

 To illustrate how these events may be used, imagine in a middleware of your application you set the `app.locale` configuration value based on the incoming HTTP request's `Accept-Language` header.
-Context's events allow you to capture the value during the request and restore it on the queue.
-This will ensure that any notifications sent on the queue also have the correct `app.locale` value.
+Context's events allow you to capture the value during the request and restore it on the queue ensuring notifications sent on the queue have the correct `app.locale` value.
 We will use Context's events and [hidden](#hidden-context) information to achieve this.

 <a name="dehydrating"></a>
 ### Dehydrating